 7. Watch the fish swim.

-Watching fish is extremely beneficial to your mental and physical well-being.
-I don’t have pet fish, but I do have tiny pet shrimp (my EcoSphere Closed Aquatic Ecosystem was a cool birthday gift), and I love taking breaks to see what they’re up to (which usually isn’t too much).
+It turns out that watching fish is beneficial to your mental and physical well-being.
+I don’t have pet fish, but I do have tiny pet shrimp (my EcoSphere Closed Aquatic Ecosystem was a cool birthday gift), and I love taking breaks to see what they’re up to (which usually isn’t too much, but it’s somehow comforting).

 Give your senses a break from the stressful stimulus, and look into the world of simplicity.